abdolence/secret-vault-rs/README.md

 - RwLock synchronization

 To make secret available for snapshotting you need to enable it explicitly using `with_allow_in_snapshots` for secret refs.
-For complete example look at [ahash_snapshot.rs](secret-vault/examples/ahash_snapshot.rs) and the difference in performance below.
+For complete example look at [hashmap_snapshot.rs](secret-vault/examples/hashmap_snapshot.rs) and verify the difference in performance below.

 ## Performance